Quantifying quantum speedups: improved classical simulation from tighter magic monotones: Classical simulation algorithms

 \jrs{Thus, with high probability and subject to some technical caveats discussed in Appendix \ref{app:whypostselect}, by combining the two subroutines BBCCGH simulates sampling from the quantum distribution $P(\vec{x}) = |\braket{\vec{x}}{\psi}|^2$ up to an error $\delta_S$ in runtime $\| c \|^2_1 \delta_S^{-4} \mathrm{poly}(n,w)$ .
 Assuming an optimal decomposition ($\xi(\psi) = \| c \|^2_1$), the runtime therefore scales linearly with pure-state extent. }

-\jrs{Below we improve on this algorithm in three main respects: (i) we extend the simulator from pure to mixed magic state inputs, so that the average-case runtime is proportional to the mixed-state extent $\Xi$ defined in Section \ref{sec:magicmonotones}; (ii) we show that important cases admit decompositions such that $\Xi$ quantifies the worst-case runtime; and (iii) we derive a} new sparsification lemma that improves the runtime over that implied by Eq.~\eqref{BBCCGH-sparsification-lemma} by a factor of $1/\delta_S$ with minor caveats. \jrs{Our new sparsification lemma also avoids some technical difficulties that arise when applying the BBCCGH sparsification lemma in a practical algorithm.}
+\jrs{Below we improve on this algorithm in three main respects: (i) we extend the simulator from pure to mixed magic state inputs, so that the average-case runtime is proportional to the mixed-state extent $\Xi$ defined in Section \ref{sec:magicmonotones}; (ii) we show that important cases admit decompositions such that $\Xi$ quantifies the worst-case runtime; and (iii) we derive a} new sparsification lemma that improves the runtime over that implied by Eq.~\eqref{BBCCGH-sparsification-lemma} by a factor of $1/\delta_S$ with minor caveats. \jrs{Our new sparsification lemma also avoids some technical difficulties that arise when applying the BBCCGH sparsification lemma in a practical algorithm.
+The runtime improvements originate from working in the density-operator picture even when the input magic state is pure.}

 \jrs{We will first discuss the proof of our new lemma, before applying it} to classically simulate bit-string sampling.
 While our ideas naturally apply to estimating Born probabilities, and can be extended to propagate an initial state through a \jrs{noisy} stabilizer circuit prior to measurement, we omit this for brevity.